 Rights in relation to automated decision making and profiling.

-If you’d like to talk to us about your rights, you can contact us at firstname.lastname@example.org.
-Alternatively, if you want to raise a complaint about our processing of your data or would like to seek an independent view, you can contact the Information Commissioner using the contact details provided at the start of this notice.
+If you’d like to talk to us about your rights, or report a concern our processing of your data you can contact us at firstname.lastname@example.org.
+Alternatively, if you want to seek an independent view, or report a complaint once we have had the opportunity to respond to you, you can contact the Information Commissioner using the contact details provided at the start of this notice.

-There are a number of options available so that you do not have to store any cookies at all.
-You can either set your browser so that it will not accept and store any cookie, or if you have a little more time and knowledge you are able to allow only certain ‘trusted’ sites to store cookies on your computer.
+Alternatively, you can set your browser so that it will not accept and store any cookie, or if you have a little more time and knowledge you are able to allow only certain ‘trusted’ sites to store cookies on your computer.